kubeshop/testkube/docs/docs/articles/test-workflow-templates.md

 ## How does it work?

-A TestWorkflowTemplate definition follows the same structure as a TestWorkflow, with the additional possibility to define configuration parameters that can be specified when the template is used.
+A TestWorkflowTemplate definition follows the same structure as a TestWorkflow, with the additional ability to define configuration parameters that can be specified when the template is used.

 TestWorkflowTemplates are "merged" into a referring TestWorkflow at run-time and the resulting TestWorkflow is executed by Testkube.